Learn to Make a Difference

 - Students take two independent study courses - one each during the winter and spring quarter of their second year - leading to their completion of a Capstone Project.

 Students perform 50 hours of community engagement at an approved site in each of the two years.
 In the first year, involvement in several different organizations is encouraged.
 The goals of students’ service during year one is to explore opportunities in a variety of contexts or a particular context in a variety of service settings with the Capstone Project in mind.

 Students must complete a Capstone Project in collaboration with a sponsoring organization.
 Students will work in groups on projects they have negotiated as part of the course requirements for SESP 295 taken the fall quarter of their second year.

 Projects will have relevancy to the sponsoring organization’s mission and goals, such as researching and designing a new program; writing a major policy or fundraising proposal; or conducting a needs assessment or program evaluation.

 The Capstone Project is completed at the end of the second year and is evaluated for two units of credit, SESP 299-1 and 299-2.

-The application deadline is Friday, November 21, 2014, for students beginning the certificate in Winter 2015.
+The application deadline is during fall 2015 quarter for students beginning the certificate in Winter 2016.
 Applications are due each fall quarter.